 Age of Article Warning:

-This article was originally published 60 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 62 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 Part of optimising your posts and pages for search engines and users, is to ensure you are using simple tips like adding ALT attributes and TITLE attributes to your image tags and links.